frankframework/frank-manual/docs/source/gettingStarted/horizonsInsertDb.rst

    .. image:: executeJdbcQuery.jpg

 #.
 You see you are in the execute screen (number 1).
-Select "JMS realm" "jdbc" (number 2).
+Select "Datasource" "jdbc/frank2manual" (number 2).
 If you want, you can choose to see comma-separated output instead of XML (number 3).
 #.
 Type the following query: ``SELECT * FROM booking`` (number 4).
 #.
 Press "Send" (number 5).
 Check that the query result (number 6) shows some of the data you entered in step 2, in particular the "id" you chose.